-The weather has changed, become cloudy, and tomorrow will be rainy, so we agreed to spend today ‘on the top’ and tomorrow ‘down the bottom’ ie in the Park.
+The weather has changed, become cloudy, and tomorrow will be rainy, so we agreed to spend today ‘on the top’ and tomorrow’ down the bottom ie in the Park.

 The top involves some dodgy driving, planned months back.
 My intention was to at least photograph the Bloukraans River mouth.
-This place is where a significant event took place in about 1976-8, when we ie Hilary, and the four girls, walked the Otter Trail, about a 50km trail along the coast, across river mouths (the Kleinbos, Elandsbos, Bloukrans, & Groot Rivier), on the rocks and in the rain forest on the edge of the cliffs facing the Indian Ocean.
-It can only be walked from east to west (from the Park Office to Natures Valley, and should keep to the stages between rude log shelters.
-The stages vary from 10km to 20km per day.
+This place is where a significant family event took place in about 1976-8, when we ie Hilary, and the four girls, walked the Otter Trail, a 50km trail along the coast, across river mouths (the Kleinbos, Elandsbos, Bloukrans, & Groot Rivier), on the rocks and in the rain forest on the edge of the cliffs facing the Indian Ocean.
+It can only be walked from east to west (from the Park Office to Natures Valley, and walkers should keep to the stages between rude log shelters.
+The stages vary from 8km to 15km per day.
 We were naive, and not prepared as well as we should, having never walked a trail before.
-The trail must be booked a year ahead as it is so popular and restricted to 10 per day (or was then).
+The trail must be booked a year ahead as it is so popular and restricted to 10 per day (or was in 1976/8).
 As a result one meets no one for 5 days.
 One cannot cross the Bloukrans at high tide so it is necessary to plan for a low tide crossing.
-As I recall, we understood that it is possible to cross fro several hours either side of the tide change, so we were planned to cross at mid tide about 4-5pm leaving us sufficient time to walk the 20 minutes to the next shelter before dark.
-We arrived on time to find the waves rolling in over the sandbank, to high for the girls especially, and for me who would have to take each across and throw them the last 2 metres across the deep channel against the far side rocks.
+As I recall, we understood that it is possible to cross on several hours either side of the tide change, so we planned to cross at mid-tide about 4-5pm leaving us sufficient time to walk the 20 minutes to the next shelter before dark.
+We arrived on time to find the waves rolling in over the sandbank, too high for the girls especially, and for me who would have to take each across and throw them the last 2 metres across the deep channel against the far side rocks.
 So we sat waiting for the tide to go out, becoming more concerned as the weather changed as it did today.
-The clouds covered the mood light.
+The clouds covered the moon.
 I kept testing the water, and decided we would have to try at 7.30, as I was unsure when the tide would start to rise again.
 I was very unsure of the situation, so we all prayed for help in the crossing, then walked into the water.
 It did not part but the clouds did, allowing the moonlight to peep out as we walked the 50cm deep water on the sandbank.
 Hilary crossed first, swimming the 3m strong stream to reach the rocks on the other side.
 I threw the bags over standing on the edge of the channel up to my waist, then each girl went across with a push from me, and lastly myself.
 At that moment Hilary asked “Whats in the water?”
-I turned around and there they were – the otters, which are seldom seen.
+I turned around and there they were – the otters, which are seldom seen!
 And with that, the clouds moved over the moon again.
 Coincidence?
 Dont think so.

 We still had a way to walk to the next shelter, but the rain held off.
 Hilary had good night vision so she led and we kept a good pace when she suddenly stopped, looked right, and said ‘Is that the hut?’
 It was.
 We were dead tired, it was late, but we were under a roof – and the rain fell.